openmediavault/openmediavault-docs/administration/services/ssh.rst

 .. note::
 	**Remote WAN access**
-		- Forward in your router a port different than 22.
+		- Forward in router/firewall a port different than 22.
 This will minimize bots fingering the ssh server.
 		- Always use PKA.
 		- Disable password login.
 		- Disable root login.